Gravitational waveforms from periodic orbits around a novel regular black hole: Introduction

-Regular black holes (RBHs) are solutions that avoid curvature singularities at the center of the BH.
-These are typically constructed phenomenologically by introducing exotic matter violating classical energy conditions, such as incorporating nonlinear electrodynamics sources.
+The Penrose-Hawking singularity theorems demonstrate that BHs inevitably encounter the singularity problem within the framework of GR, suggesting that quantum gravity effects may dominate in the strong-curvature regime \cite{Penrose:1964wq,Hawking:1973uf}.
+Among the various proposals aimed at resolving this issue, regular black holes (RBHs), referring to BH solutions that avoid curvature singularities at the center, have attracted considerable attention in recent years \cite{Dymnikova:1992ux,Bronnikov:2005gm,Ansoldi:2008jw,Fan:2016hvf,Cisterna:2020rkc,Babichev:2020qpr,Bronnikov:2021uta,Bokulic:2022cyk,Canate:2022zst,Chew:2022enh,Barrientos:2022avi,Capozziello:2024ucm,Capozziello:2025wwl}.
+Such solutions are typically constructed in a phenomenological manner, most of which can be realized by introducing exotic matter that violate classical energy conditions, for instance, through nonlinear electrodynamics sources \cite{Ayon-Beato:1998hmi,Bronnikov:2000vy}.
 Moreover, RBHs are often considered potential manifestations of quantum gravitational effects.
-Based on their asymptotic behavior near the center, RBHs can be classified into two categories: those featuring a de-Sitter core \cite{Bardeen:1968ebo,Hayward:2005gi} and those possessing a Minkowski core \cite{Xiang:2013sza,Culetu:2013fsa,Simpson:2019mud}.
+Based on their asymptotic behavior near the center, RBHs can be classified into two categories: those featuring a de-Sitter core \cite{Bardeen:1968ebo,Hayward:2005gi,Frolov:2014jva} and those possessing a Minkowski core \cite{Xiang:2013sza,Culetu:2013fsa,Balart:2014cga,Simpson:2019mud}.
 Recently, a novel class of Minkowski-core RBHs has been proposed whose Kretschmann scalar remains sub-Planckian throughout the entire spacetime.
 This property enables the model to apply to BHs of any mass and to exhibit physically more reasonable behavior toward the end of the evaporation process \cite{Ling:2021olm,LingLingYi:2021rfn}.
-Subsequent studies have further explored features of this class of BHs, including the extremal stable circular orbits \cite{Zeng:2022yrm}, shadow and image structures \cite{Ling:2022vrv,Zeng:2023fqy}, and quasi-normal modes \cite{Yang:2023gas,Zhang:2024nny,Yang:2024ofe,Xia:2023zlf}, highlighting their particular appeal for investigating quantum gravity effects through astronomical observations.
+Subsequent studies have further explored features of this class of BHs, including the extremal stable circular orbits \cite{Zeng:2022yrm}, shadow and image structures \cite{Ling:2022vrv,Zeng:2023fqy}, and quasi-normal modes \cite{Yang:2023gas,Xia:2023zlf,Zhang:2024nny,Yang:2024ofe}, highlighting their particular appeal for investigating quantum gravity effects through astronomical observations.